aldolat/posts-in-sidebar/README.md

 * get posts by search;
 * get posts by complex taxonomies queries;
 * get posts by date queries;
+* get posts from the category of the current post or get other posts from the same post type;
 * exclude posts by authors, taxonomies, and so on;
 * control which elements of the posts are displayed;
 * stylize the output of the widget using custom CSS styles;